-As excited as they might be about having meaningful performance measures that they chose themselves, and that clearly link to their treasured goals, when it comes to setting performance targets for their measures, the most common retort from people is, “Yeah, but we don’t have enough staff to make that happen!”
+When people resist performance targets for their measures, the most common reason is, “Yeah, but we don’t have enough staff to make that happen!”

 They don’t know they’re saying this.
 It’s a conditioned response that comes from the way things have always been done in their department or organisation or business.
 And this is that attention is given to working harder IN the business, rather than working smarter ON the business.